NabiKAZ/Instagram-API-wiki/FAQ.md

 - [New line in comment doesnt work](#new-line-in-comment-doesnt-work)
 - [Issue getting media likers](#issue-getting-media-likers)
 - [Issue getting followers](#issue-getting-followers)

+### What does error code XXX mean?

+- **400**: Bad request.
+Please check the parameters specified.
+- **403**: The method requires authentication (web client) or the request has been denied by Instagram.
+- **404**: The entity requested is not found (web client) or the endpoint does not exist.
+- **429**: Too many requests.
+You’re making too many calls.

+Instagram may also return other 4XX or 5XX codes.

+### Your version of Instagram is out of date.

+API is using an outdated version or outdated headers.
+If you get this message with **this API**, open a new issue.

+### What does sentry_block error mean?

+This is the response for detected spam/bot behavior.
+Stop using the api in whatever way that triggered this reponse.

 ### My photos/videos are removed just after upload